AdactiveSAS/adsum-api-documentation/docs/model-10-floorCalibration.md

 ### What is a FloorCalibration ?

-A FloorCalibration is the object used to store FloorCalibration.
-I THINK THIS NEEDS TO BE EXPLAINED MORE
+A FloorCalibration is the object used to store FloorCalibration which define the default camera position for a specific floor.

 ### Main Attributes (not exhaustive)